wolfmanjm/kivy-smoothie-host/README.md

     and add this...
     SUBSYSTEM=="backlight",RUN+="/bin/chmod 666 /sys/class/backlight/%k/brightness /sys/class/backlight/%k/bl_power"

-NOTE the default is for no blanking, there is a setting under settings that allows you to set the timeout for blanking the screen, it is set 0 which is no blanking.
+NOTE the default is for no blanking, there is a setting under the settings menu that allows you to set the timeout for blanking the screen, it is initially set to 0 which is no blanking.
 If it blanks then touching the screen will unblank it.

 ### Builtin webserver and optional video
 In Settings you can turn on the webserver which will simply allow you to get current progress from any web browser, nothing fancy.